Accreditation, Philosophy, & Mission

 Carthage College is approved by the Higher Learning Commission to award the bachelor of science in nursing degree.

-In addition, the Carthage College Nursing Program has final approval from the Wisconsin Board of Nursing and an NCLEX pass rate of 96 percent.
+In addition, the Carthage College Nursing Program has final approval from the Wisconsin Board of Nursing.

 Nursing is a scientific discipline and a practice profession.
 The practice of professional nursing is the application of its science.
 In concert with the American Nurses’ Association, the faculty espouse the belief that nursing is a human science concerned with the protection, promotion, optimization, and restoration of human health and abilities; the prevention of illness and injury, alleviation of suffering through the diagnosis and treatment of human response; and advocacy in the care of individuals, families, communities, and populations (American Nurses Association, 2013).
 In its scientific and practice endeavors, nursing seeks to understand the dynamic patterns that arise out of the human-health-environment interface.
 The goal of nursing is to understand these patterns within their unique contexts, and to create innovative and effective approaches to nursing and health care that improve human quality of life and ensure safe and effective nursing and health care outcomes.